Broadcast ministry of Members Church of God International: Radyo La Verdad (Mega Manila and surrounding areas)

-In late 2011, Breakthrough and Milestones Productions International Inc. (BMPI) took over the management and broadcast operations of Mabuhay Broadcasting System's DWUN (formerly DZXQ) and immediately run a test broadcast using UNTV broadcast feed.
+In late 2011, Breakthrough and Milestones Productions International Inc. (BMPI) took over the management and broadcast operations of Mabuhay Broadcasting System's DZXQ and immediately run a test broadcast using UNTV broadcast feed.
 On January 16, 2012, it was formally launched as UNTV Radio La Verdad 1350 kHz along with the UNTV Mobile Radio booth, a first in Philippine radio history.
 It operates in Mega Manila with a 50,000 watts output.
 On February 13, 2017, the station changed its branding to simply Radyo La Verdad 1350 kHz.

 Wish 107.5 (Mega Manila and surrounding areas)

 In 2014, BMPI led by its Chairman and CEO "Kuya" Daniel Razon (also known as "Dr. Clark" on air), took over the management of 107.5 MHz frequency.
 The station transferred its studios from AIC Gold Tower in Pasig (its home since NU 107 era) to its current studio at UNTV Building in Quezon City.
 After getting access to 107.5 FM, BMPI finally occupied one of PBC's FM radio frequencies in Mega Manila that solidified its influence including other platforms of PBC on AM and TV, removing its connection to the defunct un-tee-vee era.
 At the same time, the station's transmitter facilities shifted from the old UNTV transmitter compound in Crestview Subd. to the new UNTV transmission tower in Sumulong Highway, Antipolo City.